SetSail raises raises $7M to change how sales teams are compensated – TechCrunch

 Today, the startup announced a $7 million investment led by Wing Venture Capital with help from Operator Collective and Team8.
 Under the terms of the deal, Leyla Seka from Operator will be joining the board.
 Today’s investment brings the total raised to $11 million, according to the company.

 CEO and co-founder Haggai Levi says his company is based on the idea that commission alone is not a good way to measure sales success, and that it is in fact a lagging indicator.
 “We came up with a different approach.
-We use machine learning to create progress-based incentives,” Levi explained
+We use machine learning to create progress-based incentives,” Levi explained.

 To do that they rely on machine learning to discover the signals that are coming from the customer that indicate that the deal is moving forward, and using a points system, companies can begin compensating reps on hitting these milestones, even before the sale closes.